-Pediatric Primary Care Practitioner Post-Master's Certificate
+Pediatric Primary Care Practitioner Certificate

-The Post-Master's Certificate Program is offered to those individuals who have earned a master's degree in nursing and seek further preparation in another area of nursing.
-The program can generally be completed in one year of part-time study.
+This certificate is offered to those individuals who have earned a master's degree in nursing and seek further preparation in another area of nursing.
 Transcripts will be reviewed and course work will be determined on an individual basis.
+Students meet on campus for a mandatory on-campus Residency at the beginning of the clinical practicum rotations and at the end of the clinical practicum rotations.

-All post-master's students in Nurse Practitioner Tracks must transfer in three credits (quarter or semester) of Master's-level Advanced Pathophysiology or Advanced Physiology, Advanced Pharmacology, and Advanced Physical Assessment.
-If these courses are not transferred in they must be taken at Drexel prior to the first clinical.
-Please see the MSN Program Coordinator for the exact schedule.
+All post-master's students in Nurse Practitioner Tracks must transfer in three credits (quarter or semester) of master's-level Advanced Pathophysiology or Advanced Physiology, Advanced Pharmacology, and Advanced Physical Assessment.
+If these courses are not transferred in they must be taken at Drexel prior to the first clinical course.
+Students should check with the MSN Program Coordinator for the exact schedule.
+Pediatric Pharmacology is required prior to beginning the clinical courses.

-Summer NURS Pediatric Nurse Practitioner I: Wellness, Health Promotion & 5.0 Disease Prevention in Infants, Children and Adolescents 642 Fall Pediatric Nurse Practitioner II: Episodic Care of Infants, NURS 643 5.0 Children, and Adolescents Winter Pediatric Nurse Practitioner III: Primary Care Issues in Children 5.0 with Chronic Illness NURS 646 Pharmacology for Pediatric Nurse Practitioners 3.0 Spring NURS 645 Pediatric Nurse Practitioner IV: Primary Care of Adolescents 5.0 NURS 669 Professional Seminar for Advanced Practice Nurses 1.0
+Summer NURS 642 Pediatric Nurse Practitioner I: Wellness, Health Promotion & Disease Prevention in Infants, Children and Adolescents 5.0 Fall NURS 643 Pediatric Nurse Practitioner II: Episodic Care of Infants, Children, and Adolescents 5.0 Winter NURS 644 Pediatric Nurse Practitioner III: Primary Care Issues in Children with Chronic Illness 5.0 NURS 646 Pharmacology for Pediatric Nurse Practitioners 3.0 Spring NURS 645 Pediatric Nurse Practitioner IV: Primary Care of Adolescents 5.0 NURS 669 Professional Seminar for Advanced Practice Nurses 1.0